Neko ni Tensei Shita Oji-san

 Neko ni Tensei Shita Oji-san (ねこに転生したおじさん) is a Japanese manga series written and illustrated by Yajima.
 Originally published as a web manga on Twitter and Instagram since February 2023, it was later picked up for serialization by Kadokawa Corporation, who then began serializing the series on their KadoComi website in October of the same year.
-The series has been compiled into four tankōbon volumes by Kadokawa Shoten as of March 2025.
-An anime television series adaptation by Studio Eight Colors premiered in October 2024.
+The series has been compiled into eight tankōbon volumes by Kadokawa Shoten as of July 2026.
+An anime television series adaptation by Studio Eight Colors aired from October 2024 to September 2025.

+Plot

+The series is centered around the daily lives of an old salaryman who was suddenly reincarnated into a cat, and his company's president who adopts the cat.